Manufacturing & Industrial

 When Manufacturing Organizations Typically Engage

-At these moments, organizations are not seeking technology alone—they are seeking structure, coordination, and informed direction.
+At this stage, organizations focus on structure, coordination, and informed direction.

 From Operational Complexity to Coordinated Control